A Sound of Thunder (video game): Gameplay

 The game is an overhead shooter, played from an isometric perspective.
 The objective is to complete each mission by killing mutants, solving push-the-crate puzzles and completing the occasional driving stage until the end of the level is reached.
 Along the way, the player can earn points for collecting items, killing enemies, completing the level within a certain time and exploring all the rooms.
 The player can resume progress via a six-letter password-based save, which does not, however, retain the player's scores.

 The game provides an array of collectible weapons, which automatically lock onto enemies.
 One of them, the Time Freeze Disruptor, can slow down the player's surroundings while allowing the player to move at regular speed (similar to bullet time).
 Most weapons rely on collectible ammo, but the electric prod only needs to be charged by holding down the fire button before use.
 The game can be played alone or in co-op via Link Cable.
 The Link Cable also allows for a single-cartridge deathmatch with up to four players in a special arena.

 Reception

 The game was better received than the film on which it was based, which was a critical and commercial failure.
 The game received criticism for its password-based save system and praise for its single-cart multiplayer mode.

+Game Informer's Jeremy Zoss criticized the game for its bland graphics and difficult controls for its vehicle sections.